 October is Cyber Security Awareness Month

-NIATEC encourages people to become informed this month through public activities and online engagement.
+NIATEC encourages the public to become informed this month through public activities and online engagement.
 Follow #CyberAware before and during the month of October to be aware of organizations that are actively involved in raising cybersecurity awareness.

 For more information, contact NIATEC at clawdere@NIATEC.isu.edu or visit the DHS NCSAM Campaign at https://www.dhs.gov/national-cyber-security-awareness-month.